darrellodonnell/sovrin-controlled-docs/keydocs/sovrin-steward-node-specifications.md

 1. MUST be a single machine, NOT a cluster.
 (High availability in Sovrin is achieved via the consensus algorithm; hot-swapped machines in a cluster configuration may actually make the network less reliable.)
 1. SHOULD have 2 or more cores.
 1. MUST have at least 8 GB of RAM and an ample amount (e.g., 1-2 TB) of reliable (e.g., RAIDed) disk space.
+1. SHOULD have high-speed (e.g., 100Mbit or gigabit) access to the internet—preferably with highly available, redundant pipes.

 ## General Requirements
 A Steward Node: